-31/03/2017 - The Foreign Policy of the United StatesThe Iberoamerican Centre (IAC) and the Centre for Middle Eastern Studies (CMES) at Metropolitan University Prague cordially invite you to a conference on "The Foreign Policy of the United States".
+31/03/2017 - The Foreign Policy of the United StatesThe Iberoamerican Centre (IAC) and the Centre for Middle Eastern Studies (CMES) at Metropolitan University Prague organised a conference on "The Foreign Policy of the United States".

 The Trump Administration has outlined its America First foreign policy, which is focused on American interests and American national security.
 This conference inquires into how the presidency change at the White House is likely to reshape the foreign policy outlines of the United States of America for the Middle East, Europe, Asia and the Americas.
 Distinguished speakers contemplate what can be expected from the new administration’s foreign policy focus on American interests and American national security in the coming years.